Skip to Main Content

 The North Coast Cocktail Circuit: Where Trelawny Fits

-For visitors building a serious itinerary around Jamaican drinking culture, the north coast between Montego Bay and Ocho Rios offers a range of formats that span from heritage rum bars to hotel pool decks.
+The north coast between Montego Bay and Ocho Rios offers a range of formats that span from heritage rum bars to hotel pool decks.
 Florence Hall and the Trelawny stadium area sit outside the curated tourist circuit, which means the rum you encounter there will be local by default and the environment will be shaped by the event at hand rather than by hospitality design.
 That is, in its own way, an accurate encounter with how Jamaica actually drinks.

-The comparison becomes useful when set against internationally recognised bar programmes.
+The comparison becomes useful when set against other bar programmes.
 Bar Leather Apron in Honolulu operates at the technical precision end of the spectrum, as does Kumiko in Chicago, where Japanese-inflected methodology defines the format.
 Jewel of the South in New Orleans and Julep in Houston place within American cocktail traditions that prioritise craft and provenance.
 Superbueno in New York City and Uncorked! in Kingston each represent urban bar programmes with defined creative identities.
 The Trelawny stadium environment represents none of these things, but it does represent something that all of them, in their own ways, are in conversation with: the original social function of drink as communal fuel for public assembly.

 Practical Considerations for Florence Hall Visitors